tkeffer/benchmarks/README.md

 ```

 took 0.47 seconds.
 Unfortunately, it's giving the wrong answer because the days
 are being grouped by UTC time, not local time.
-It also doesn't return the _time_ of
+It doesn't return the time of the max either.
-the max temperature.